uranium11010/nestedness-stability/README.md

 Installation should take about a minute.

 ## Example usage

+Code in this repository is used to analyze the relationship between the nestedness of a bipartite food web and stability of the ecological community for various combinations of number of resources ($S_R$) and number of consumers ($S_C$).

 Single $(S_R, S_C)$ pair: (takes about a minute to run)
 ```shell